Inheritance tax: Business property and agricultural property relief

 Key facts

-- From 6 April 2026, a new £1 million 100% relief allowance will apply to the combined value of assets eligible for Agricultural Property Relief (APR) and Business Property Relief (BPR) for both individuals and trusts.
+- Overall change: From 6 April 2026, a new £2.5 million 100% IHT relief allowance applies to the combined value of assets qualifying for Agricultural Property Relief (‘APR’) and Business Property Relief (‘BPR’).

-- Any unused allowance will be transferable between spouses or civil partners, even if first death occurs before 6 April 2026.
+- Spouse exemption: Any unused allowance can be transferred to a spouse or civil partner, even if the first death occurs before 6 April 2026.

 Disclaimer